oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/Em_Configs_Complianes_dbs_Image_2.png " ")

-4. Analyze various database versions and number of instances for each version or you can choose PDB 18.3 highlighted
+4. Analyze various database versions and number of instances for each version or you can choose PDB 18.3 highlighted above page

 5. Explore pie chart to see the break-down of database inventory by color-code percentages.
 Also, in the **Graphical View**, choose **Trend** radio button to see the growth of given database instance over a period of time.

   ![](images/Em_Config_Compliane_db_Trends_Image_3.png)

-6. In the Details table below, you will see details like
+6. In the Details excel fie table output below, you will see details like

-    - Database instance name
+    - Database instance name Target
     - Host on which this database is located
     - Database type - cluster or single instance
     - Database version number